 There is a direct correlation between water backlogs and housing backlogs and planning for the housing pipeline will address these backlogs.
 The Municipality needs urgently upgrade its bulk and service infrastructure.
 In that regard the Municipality compiled a 10 year infrastructure and housing plan.
-(Note: the infrastructure and housing plan will be available on a link with the electronic IDP).
+(Note: the 116 | P a g e infrastructure and housing plan will be available on a link with the electronic IDP).
 Adequate bulk and service infrastructure is also a prerequisite to attracting development and investment in the Municipal Area.
 The estimated costs to upgrade the bulk and service water infrastructure per town are as follows: